Geoffrey Allen : Represented Artist

 After his graduation in 1951, Allen moved to Sydney, where he taught geography for two years at Trinity Grammar School.
 At the end of this period, he took up the first of a number of positions in Australian libraries, accepting a place on the staff of the State (then 'Public') Library of NSW.
 He was a scientific librarian with the CSIRO from 1958 until 1961, when he moved to Perth to work in the library of the University of Western Australia.
 He later became foundation Librarian of the WA Institute of Technology, and, when this became Curtin University in 1987, the University Librarian.
 Allen retired in 1992.

 While in Sydney in the 1950s, Geoffrey Allen founded the Recording Society of Australia, and acted as its Secretary until 1961.
 During this period, the Society issued a number of LP recordings of Australian works and performers, on the Brolga label.
 Allen's own music (Two Lullabies) was recorded by the Society, along with that of other Australian composers, such as Edgar Bainton, Nigel Butterley, Margaret Sutherland and Larry Sitsky.
 In 1990 he established the Keys Press for the purpose of publishing contemporary Australian classical music.
-Between 1990 and 2002 he has published over 500 separate titles by around 50 composers, including Roy Agnew, Miriam Hyde, Ann Ghandar, and Larry Sitsky.
+Between 1990 and 2014 he published over 500 separate titles by around 50 composers, including Roy Agnew, Miriam Hyde, Ann Ghandar, and Larry Sitsky.
 In 2014 he decided that enough was enough and gave up his publishing activities.
+However he has continued to print his own works and to make them available as required